rvaidun/blog/_posts/2024-11-30-italy-trip.md

 After lunch we did a 45 minute Gondola ride through the smaller canals and a little bit down the grand canal.
 After gondola we had a lot of time to kill so we walked around the city for 5 hours shopping and eating small snacks.
 Around 6 pm we made our way down to the train station and got on the train to Verona.

 # Verona → Milan (Day 11)
+In the morning we woke up and walked to Hertz and rented a car.
+We got a super nice Ford Focus ST Line which had massive screen with wireless carplay for only 100 bucks.
+We drove around Verona for a lil bit and saw the castles from the car.
+Then we headed out towards Milan which is 1.5 hours away.

+On the way to Milan we stopped at the city of Sirmione because a local told us it was a nice stop on the way to Milan.
+It's a small city by the lake and we saw the beach by the lake.
+We walked around the farmers market and bought some Italian pastries.
+We ate lunch at some mid cafe but it was nice & cheap.

+After we reached Milan we checked out the Starbucks Reserve which had a nice aesthetic and you could see the assembly line for the coffee bags they produce.
+They also had unique drinks that are not available at normal starbucks.
+Afterwards we walked around the city center area and checked out Duomo during the day.
+We also went shopping in the winter wonderland and bought some gifts as well as some desserts.
+Afterwards we drove over to Milan Centrale station and parked the car there.
+We bought a bottle of wine from the same shopkeeper we bought wine from on our first day in Milan and he gave us a free bag of chips as a gift :).

+We rented bikes and went to Rangoli, which is supposedly the best Indian restaurant in Milan.
+It was mid.
+Then we drove over to our AirBnB in Malpensa a 20 minute drive from the airport

 # Milan (Day 12)